moda20/flutter_media_notification/README.md

         BitmapImage: defaultImageBytes, // an image in bytes form, can get over any permission problems
         bgColor: Colors.deepPurple, // the background Color of the notification panel
         iconColor: Colors.blue, // The control icons colors
+        bigLayoutIconColor: Colors.greenAccent, // controls Icon color for the big layout. if not set the iconColor would be used instead
         subtitleColor: Colors.deepOrange, // The subtitle color
         titleColor: Colors.orange // the title color
       );